delacruzkb/CodeWars-Practice-Java/Codewars Style Ranking System/README.md

-# Codewares Style Ranking System [https://www.codewars.com/kata/codewars-style-ranking-system/train/java]
+# Codewares Style Ranking System (Currently incomplete) [https://www.codewars.com/kata/codewars-style-ranking-system/train/java]

 Write a class called User that is used to calculate the amount that a user will progress through a ranking system similar to the one Codewars uses.